kovidgoyal/calibre/manual/regexp_quick_reference.rst

      not ``absurd``.

   ``^``
-     Matches the start of the string or in multi-line mode the start of a line.
+     Matches the start of the start of a line (in multi-line mode, which is the default)

   ``$``
-     Matches the end of the string or, in multi-line mode the end of a line.
+     Matches the end of a line (in multi-line mode, which is the default)

   ``\K``
      Resets the start position of the selection to its position in the pattern.